+"Stop"

-"Stop" Any Safety Officer assigned to a stage may issue this command at any time during the course of fire.
-The competitor must immediately stop firing and wait for further instructions from the
+Any Safety Officer assigned to a stage may issue this command at any time during the course of fire.
+The competitor must immediately stop firing and wait for further instructions from the Safety Officer.

-Safety Officer.

-"Unload And Show Clear" This command is used following the final string.
-If the competitor has finished shooting, the the rear for inspection by both the Athlete and the Safety Officer.
+"Unload And Show Clear"

+This command is used following the final string.
+If the competitor has finished shooting, the Athlete must lower their firearm, remove the magazine, clear the chamber, then lock the slide to the rear for inspection by both the Athlete and the Safety Officer.